mekhiito/mekhiito.github.io/_pages/home.md

 ### <span style="color:#0D98BA">**Abdelmajid**</span> Essofi

 I am a research assistant at Mohamed Bin Zayed University of Artificial Intelligence (MBZUAI) under the supervision of [Dr. Qirong Ho](https://mbzuai.ac.ae/study/faculty/qirong-ho/) and [Dr. Willie Neiswanger](https://willieneis.github.io/).
 We are building a robust ecosystem which proposes sustainable solutions to complex optimization problems, such as tuning tasks and automated resource scheduling and allocation.
-Our work aims to minimize the carbon footprint incurred from training large scale AI models and pipelines through cost-efficient approaches.
+Our work contributes to minimizing the carbon footprint incurred from training large scale AI models and pipelines through cost-efficient approaches.
 We aim to push the boundaries of cost-effectiveness and sustainability in large-scale AI infrastructure towards a net-zero emission objective.

 <!-- <div class="container-fluid">
 <div class="row">